jtblin/master-cluster/README.md

     });

     function shutdown () {
-        // cleanly close db connections and other resources }
+        // optional - cleanly close db connections and other resources }

 In `app.js`: